stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 :ref:`user-supplied kernels <dynamo0.3-user-kernel-rules>` above).
-The reason for having different names is that a Kernel might be written to allow 2 or more arguments to be able to support any function space but for a particular call the function spaces may have to be the same as each Again, ``<nmax>`` is the :ref:`configurable <lfric-num-any-spaces>` number of generalised discontinuous function spaces.
+The reason for having different names is that a Kernel might be written to allow 2 or more arguments to be able to support any function space but for a particular call the function spaces may have to be the same as each other.
+Again, ``<nmax>`` is the :ref:`configurable
+<lfric-num-any-spaces>` number of generalised discontinuous function spaces.

 In the example below, the first field entry supports any function space but it must be the same as the operator's ``to`` function space.
 Similarly,